 The city is the home to a number of modern areas that were formerly suburbs, many parks and large green spaces, wide streets, and hundreds of technology, software, and telecommunications companies.

 Besides, it is also the meeting point of 3 cultures – Kannada, Tamil, and Telugu.
 With the different ethos and values come numerous needs and demands, ultimately increasing the expenditure of citizens.
-This blog tells all about how expensive the city can get for a bachelor, couple or a family living in Bangalore.
+This blog tells all about the cost of living in Bangalore for a bachelor, couple or family.

 Bangalore is the third best city in the country to build a startup.
 Besides, since it has accommodated hundreds of top IT companies, the city is the most desired destination for young professionals.
-Although economic growth has impacted rental cost in the city, it isn’t as expensive as Mumbai.
+Although economic growth has impacted rental costs in the city, it isn’t as expensive as in Mumbai.

 Renting a house